andrewp2010/apettit_OSL/README.md

 Python scripts to be called in apettit_OSL dir:
 - ```oslBuild.py``` compile osl source code and place in ```bin```
 - ```osl2hda.py``` converts oso code to houdini hda
-- Note: can be run with ```-h``` for more help information and python scripts must be run with hython interpreter
+- Note: can be run with ```-h``` for more help information and python scripts must be run with hython interpreter, e.g.
 ```hython scripts\oslBuild.py -h```

 ### Environment